Yamaha Rhino

-The Yamaha Rhino is an off-road vehicle produced by Yamaha Motor Company from 2004 to 2012.
-It was designed for a driver and passenger with two-wheel drive and four-wheel drive.
-Built at Yamaha’s factory in Newnan, Georgia, it is classified as a Side-by-side, UTV or ROV (Recreational off-highway vehicle).
+The Yamaha Rhino was an American off-road vehicle produced by Yamaha Motor Company from 2004 to 2012.
+Built at Yamaha’s factory in Newnan, Georgia, they could be equipped with either two or four-wheel drive.
+As a two-seater side-by-side, the vehicle was classified as a utility task vehicle (UTV) or recreational off-highway vehicle (ROV).